Ahmed-Elswerky/Ahmed-Elswerky/README.md

 <h1 align="center">Hi 👋, I'm Ahmed Elswerky</h1>
 <h3 align="center">
+   A Front-End developer who very much liked the Web field from day one of discovering it's capabilities, <br/>
+And am seeking the highest levels a programmer can reach by his pure efforts and skills, <br/>
+I've been working with React for over two years now, <br/>
-  A Front-End developer who likes the Web field and it's cool technologies, <br/> Currently Using React js and Flutter to build powerful Web and Mobile applications that have cool ideas and a good impact on people lives and the Environment.
+Building and empowering Web applications that have cool ideas and a good impact on people lives and the Environment.
 </h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ahmed-elswerky&label=Profile%20views&color=0e75b6&style=flat" alt="ahmed-elswerky" /> </p>